There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 The Secret Weapon name has become part of Alton Towers folklore.
 It is not just a codename.
 It is a promise that something significant is coming.

-But the story did not begin with a polished marketing campaign.
-It began with a problem.
+But the story did not begin with a slick reveal, a dramatic teaser trailer or a perfectly polished marketing campaign.

 Because of the resort’s setting, planning restrictions and the famous tree-line rule, Alton Towers had to become clever.
 Instead of dropping huge coasters onto the skyline, it had to dig down, hide rides in the landscape, use terrain, build tension and make attractions feel bigger than their physical height.